Schmidt17/solarcalc/README.md

 $ pip install -r requirements.txt
 ```

 Then, navigate into the `app` directory.
-From there, you can run a debugging
+From there, you can run a
-server by executing
+development server by executing

 ```
 $ flask --app main run